Copy By Marte

 Start developing your own geographic territory.

-Choose a neighborhood you know and like, then do the research to new real estate agents need geographic territories to call their ownlearn whether the turnover there is enough to make it worth your time, effort, and expense to farm.
+Choose a neighborhood you know and like, then do the research to learn whether the turnover there is enough to make it worth your time, effort, and expense to farm.
 Do be careful when choosing.
 Don’t fall into the trap of choosing the most expensive neighborhood unless it’s actually a good fit for you.

 Once you think you know where you want to farm, go into MLS records and see how many homes have sold there in the past couple of years, then look at how many are for sale now.